Stalking: Types of stalkers

 Stalkers may fit categories with paranoia disorders.
 Intimacy-seeking stalkers often have delusional disorders involving erotomanic delusions.
 With rejected stalkers, the continual clinging to a relationship of an inadequate or dependent person couples with the entitlement of the narcissistic personality, and the persistent jealousy of the paranoid personality.
 In contrast, resentful stalkers demonstrate an almost "pure culture of persecution", with delusional disorders of the paranoid type, paranoid personalities, and paranoid schizophrenia.

 One of the uncertainties in understanding the origins of stalking is that the concept is now widely understood in terms of specific behaviors which are found to be offensive or illegal.
 As discussed above, these specific (apparently stalking) behaviors may have multiple motivations.

+Research conducted in 2023, has shown that some stalkers make vexatious complaints about victims, as part of their course of stalking conduct, causing the victim of stalking to be investigated.

 In addition, the personality characteristics that are often discussed as antecedent to stalking may also produce behavior that is not conventionally defined as stalking.
-Some research suggests there is a spectrum of what might be called "obsessed following behavior."
 People who complain obsessively and for years, about a perceived wrong or wrong-doer, when no one else can perceive the injury—and people who cannot or will not "let go" of a person or a place or an idea—comprise a wider group of persons that may be problematic in ways that seem similar to stalking.
-Some of these people get extruded from their organizations—they may get hospitalized or fired or let go if their behavior is defined in terms of illegal stalking, but many others do good or even excellent work in their organizations and appear to have just one focus of tenacious obsession.
+Some of these people get excluded from their organizations—they may get hospitalized or fired or let go if their behavior is defined in terms of illegal stalking, but many others do good or even excellent work in their organizations and appear to have just one focus of tenacious obsession.

 Cyberstalking

 Cyberstalking is the use of computers or other electronic technology to facilitate stalking.
 In Davis (2001), Lucks identified a separate category of stalkers who instead of a terrestrial means, prefer to perpetrate crimes against their targeted victims through electronic and online means.
-Amongst college students, Ménard and Pincus found that men who had a high score of sexual abuse as children and narcissistic vulnerability were more likely to become stalkers.
+Amongst college students, Ménard and Pincus found that male stalkers were likely to have a high score of sexual abuse as children and narcissistic vulnerability.

+Men were more likely to become stalkers.
 Out of the women who participated in their study, 9% were cyberstalkers meanwhile only 4% were overt stalkers.
 In addition, the male participants revealed the opposite, 16% were overt stalkers while 11% were cyberstalkers.
-Alcohol and physical abuse both played a role in predicting women's cyberstalking and in men, "preoccupied attachment significantly predicted cyber stalking".
+Alcohol and physical abuse both played a role in predicting women's cyberstalking and in men, "preoccupied attachment significantly predicted cyber stalking" while the victims were likely to have an "avoidant attachment".